UK told to add break-up threat to bank reform

 The PCBS was set up after Barclays was fined for rigging global interest rates and banks were slammed for a series of mis-selling scandals.

-Tyrie said the market rigging and corruption shown this week at Swiss bank UBS "beggar belief.
-It is the clearest illustration yet that a great deal more needs to be done to restore standards in banking.
+Tyrie said the market rigging and corruption shown this week at Swiss bank UBS UBSN.VX "beggar belief.
+It is the clearest illustration yet that a great deal more needs to be done to restore standards in banking."

 Among plans to rein in risk-taking is a cap on leverage, which Britain plans to set at 33 times banks' capital - weaker than an original proposal for a maximum of 25 times.